web-scrobbler/web-scrobbler/README.md

 ### Add-ons for Firefox

-For those who prefer Firefox as a main browser, the extension is available [here][15].
+For those who prefer Firefox as a main browser, the extension is available on [AMO][15].

 ### Install from source code